GovCompass

 deepfake

-AI-generated or manipulated audio, image or video that convincingly depicts real people or events that did not occur; subject to labelling duties under the EU AI Act's transparency tier.
+AI-generated or manipulated audio, image or video that convincingly depicts real people or events that did not occur; subject to labeling duties under the EU AI Act's transparency tier.

 deployer

-An organization using an AI system under its own authority in its activities — carrying operator duties: use per instructions, oversight, input relevance, monitoring, notices.
+An organization using an AI system under its own authority in its activities.
+It carries the operator duties: use per instructions, oversight, input relevance, monitoring, notices.

 DPIA